pH-7/RESTful-API-TDD-book/body.md

 ## Available HTTP Methods

-Below are the available HTTP methods we have to communicate with our REST API.
+Below are the principle HTTP methods we have to communicate with our REST API.

 * **GET** - for retrieving data from the API.
 * **POST** - for adding new resources (or updating them).